-This section describes how to ensure the security of custom-written additions in Neo4j.
+This section describes how to use white listing to ensure the security of custom-written additions in Neo4j.

 Neo4j can be extended by writing custom code which can be invoked directly from Cypher, as described in Java Reference → Procedures and functions.
 This section describes how to ensure the security of these additions.